2018 NFL Bold Predictions: Falcons will win Super Bowl 53, taking a title in their home stadium

 When you think about the Falcons defense, you don't think about a lock-down unit that's been consistently dominant for the last two seasons.
 In fact, analytics show Atlanta finished in the bottom half of the league both years, ranking 26th in defensive DVOA at Football Outsiders in 2016 and then ranking 22nd in DVOA in 2017.
 They were, however, remarkably consistent, finishing as a top-10 team in terms of variance (basically they didn't swing wildly over the course of the season) both years.
 Consistently mediocre isn't what we're looking for in our champion: what we're looking for is a team that can coalesce and hit its stride just as a group of talented young players are all coming together.

-Look at the Falcons' last five drafts (prior to this offseason): Desmond Trufant and Robert Alford (2013), Ricardo Allen and De'Vondre Campbell (2014), Vic Beasley and Grady Jarrett (2015), Keanu Neal and Deion Jones (2016), Takkarist McKinley and Duke Riley (2017) are all duos from those different draft classes who have become starters.
+Look at the Falcons' last five drafts (prior to this offseason): Desmond Trufant and Robert Alford (2013), Ricardo Allen (2014), Vic Beasley and Grady Jarrett (2015), Keanu Neal, Deion Jones and De'Vondre Campbell (2016), Takkarist McKinley and Duke Riley (2017) are all duos from those different draft classes who have become starters.

 This is a homegrown defense with guys who are mostly on their rookie contracts, but certainly guys who are young and starting to hit their peak.
 It's like a rich man's Legion of Boom in terms of how it was built: Seattle constructed a defense, made mostly through late-round picks with exceptions like Earl Thomas, that grew together and suddenly burst on the scene to dominate.
 It's not a coincidence that defense was led by current Falcons coach Dan Quinn, who picked up plenty of advice and theory in team building and roster construction from his time in Seattle.